r3yc0n1c/CTF-Writeups/2021/0x41414141 CTF/crypto/eazy RSA/README.md

 *The message **m** can be recovered from the ciphertext **c** by taking its square root modulo n as follows.*

-In this case we can recover **m** by repeatedly taking its square root modulo n as follows,
+In this case we can recover **m** by repeatedly taking ciphertext's (c) square root modulo n as follows,

 ```py
 from Crypto.Util.number import *